darkelement1987/spotamon/README.md

 #### Install
 - Create Database,
 - Connect to DB in config and load site, on first load it will auto create tables.
-- Add 20 min interval cronjob for /frontend/spotscron.php
+- Add 15 min interval cronjob for /frontend/spotscron.php to automatically remove spots from db.

 #### Cronjob Documentation